Roger Williams (organist): Professional life

 For the first 15 years of his appointment in Scotland, Williams also held the post of Organist at the Church of Our Lady of Victories, Kensington High Street where he advised on the rebuilding of an 1870s Willis organ.
 Previously he had been an Assistant Organist at Holy Trinity Church Brompton, then Organist at St. Patrick’s Soho Square, and Music Director and Organist at the Sacred Heart Church, Wimbledon.

-During the 1980s he was Chorus Master to the Scottish National Orchestra (now RSNO).
+During the 1980s he was Chorus Master to the Scottish National Orchestra (now RSNO), working with conductors such as Alexander Gibson, Neeme Järvi, Yuri Ahronovich, Gary Bertini, Norman Del Mar, Christopher Seaman, Simon Rattle, Esa-Pekka Salonen, Bryden Thomson, Richard Hickox, and Yan Pascal Tortelier.
+The chorus gave the first broadcast of Britten's War Requiem on Italian radio on a tour to Turin and, on a tour to Jerusalem, the world premier of its first commission, Pipes of Peace by Eddie McGuire.

 In 1990 he was appointed Organist to the University of Aberdeen and had the Harrison and Harrison organ in the Chapel at King's College, Aberdeen revoiced and tuned to an unequal temperament.

 As Master of Ceremonial Music he helped to acquire the new Aubertin for the chapel.

 He has since commissioned several leading composers to write pieces specially conceived for this instrument.

 Among the new organ music pieces Williams has commissioned are John McLeod's The King’s Toccata; Timothy Raymond's Nocturne; Peter Relph's Les Anges Encerclant; Sofia Gubaidulina's Hell und Dunkel; Stephen Montagu's Behold, A Pale Horse; Claire Singer's A FÀS SOILLEIR; Pete Stollery's b3:dz; and Joe Stollery's A Squabble of Mews.